Jon-Biz/FireUser/README.md

 FireUser handles user registration, login and databinding, and includes directives for user management, Firebase's email based login and third party login provider methods (ie - Github, Facebook, Twitter).
 You can use these directives to add functionality quickly, or access the API directly with your own - the authentication API behaves identically to Firebase's auth library that is accessing, so if you are already familiar with Firebase, you already know how to use it.

-There is a simple demo here:
+There is a simple demo running here:

 http://glaring-fire-5689.firebaseapp.com/

 You can log in with github, twitter, or create an account with an email address and password.
 After login a text field appears, that persists between logins.
+The code for the demo is in included in this repo, you can run it yourself by serving the ````demo/app```` directory on a local server, such as httpster.

 ## Installation
 Install via bower